Rooteq/DiffDrive/README.md

 ## Hardware
 This robot is composed of 3D printed mobile platform, 2 DC motors with encoders, Nucleo STM32F476RG board, ESP32 board, H brige, HC-SR04 ultrasonic sensor and MPU6050 IMU.
+Schematics are located in [Mechanics](https://github.com/Rooteq/DiffSight) folder

 ## Key Features
 - **Odometry** The robot can localize itself by fusing data from the encoders and the IMU.